 StoryWalk® was created by Anne Ferguson of Montpelier, VT

-and has developed with the help of Rachel Senechal,
+and has developed with the help of Rachel Senechal, formerly of the

 Kellogg-Hubbard Library.
 If you are interested in having a StoryWalk®